orkhan-alibayli/CTF-writeups/tryhackme/general/README.md

 1. I was also a wordpress related ctf as previous one.
 So I used wpscan again.
 But this time this command helped me:
    - wpscan --url url --passwords rockyou.txt   ===>   this command automaticly detected users but I dont know how.
 I think it is good research theme for future.

+## Root.txt

+1. linpeas.sh ===>   since I know password of user it is good to pass this password to script for gerring informations like output of sudo -l command:
+   - linpeas.sh -P password

+2. Privilage escalation vectors are:
+   - find command ===> SUID bit was set
+   - vim, chmod, ftp commands ===> these commands can be execute as sudo

+3. I found respective commands for escalating privilages from here: https://gtfobins.github.io/